jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 So I lift my sword, and smile my eternal rest.

 I'm still smiling as Darth Blockbuster, the ignorant protagonist of a dead ruling philosophy, strikes me down.
 I die happy.
 Because you know the lesson.
 The person who holds the tools wins.
 Build the Life Star and you'll never face a Sith lord again.
 The Life Star, it's life with perpetual democracy and perpetual profit.

+- Every era has new political ideals.
+I hope this is, or contributes to, the one for the digital age.